EXPLANATION OF OUR OFFICE POLICIES

 If you are unable to keep your appointment, we request that you inform us 72 hours before test date.
 This will allow us to give the appointment to another patient.
 You will incur a charge if your appointment is not cancelled on time.

 If we take any samples from your stomach or intestines, the results will be discussed with you at your next appointment.
 We will contact you immediately if your results require urgent action.
-You may also call our office five days after your test to receive the results.
+You may also receive your results via your patient portal.
+Be sure to sign up for the patient portal.

 Our physicians are available continuously for emergencies.
 Should you have a medical emergency, we will do our best to respond to your problem promptly.
 In the event of a serious emergency, you should go immediately to the nearest hospital emergency room, and ask them to contact your doctor.
 In a less serious situation, call the office and you will be recontacted as soon as possible.
 If you have any doubt about the seriousness of the emergency, it is best to go directly to the emergency room.